Concussion Management Program

 The CMP begins in the preseason when all student-athletes undergo testing to determine their normal (baseline) performance on various tests of cognition, balance, and coordination, and to establish the degree to which they typically experience a variety of symptoms.
 Clinical psychology students conduct these baseline assessments and mental health screenings, and also provide basic concussion education to student-athletes.
-If a student-athlete later suffers a head trauma, and/or complain of symptoms that are highly correlated with concussion, they are immediately withheld from further practice and play, and evaluated as quickly as possible by one of our Certified Athletic Trainers (ATC).
-Within 24 - 48 hours post incident, the Concussion Management Team of the School of Psychology will assess the student-athlete’s cognitive and balance abilities, as well as document any symptoms being experienced.
-The post-trauma performance will be compared to the baseline performance demonstrated in the preseason assessment.
+If a student-athlete later suffers a head trauma during participation in sports, and/or complains of symptoms that are highly suggestive of concussion, the athlete is immediately withheld from further participation in sport-related activities and will evaluated as quickly as possible by a Certified Athletic Trainer (ATC).
+Typically, within 24 - 48 hours of the incident, the Concussion Management Team of the School of Psychology will then assess the student-athlete’s cognitive and balance abilities, as well as document any symptoms being experienced.
+The post-trauma performance will be compared to the baseline performance obtained during the preseason assessment.
 If post-trauma performance is determined to be notably different in comparison to the student-athlete’s baseline, it may be concluded that a concussion has occurred.
-Student-athletes may not engage in team activities until the sports medicine team determines that they have recovered their baseline performance levels.
+Student-athletes diagnosed with a concussion may not engage in team activities until the sports medicine team determines that they have recovered and returned to their baseline performance levels.

-The average time to recover from a mild concussion is 7-10 days, however some individuals may require several weeks or more to recover fully.
-When the students report to their athletic trainer that the concussion symptoms have ended, they are referred back to the Concussion Management Team for a follow up evaluation.
-If cognitive, balance, and coordination abilities also are found to have returned to normal by the Concussion Management Team, the athletic trainer will administer a physical exertion test to insure that intense physical exercise does not result in a return of symptoms.
+Once student-athletes’ symptoms have resolved and their neurocognitive, balance, and coordination abilities are determined to have returned to normal by the Concussion Management Team, the athletic trainer will administer a physical exertion test to ensure that intense physical exercise does not result in a return of post-concussive symptoms.
 If all appears normal, the team physician will return the student-athlete to all sport-related activities.
-During the course of concussion recovery, it is not uncommon that physical symptoms are reduced or absent but cognitive impairments remain.
-This is why the cognitive testing is always critical prior to the decision to return the student to full activity.
-Our goal is to insure that our students suffer no preventable harm from playing their sport, and that they are not asked to perform on the field or in the classroom when they are cognitively unable to give their best.
+During the course of concussion recovery, it is not uncommon for physical symptoms to be reduced or absent, while lingering neurocognitive impairments remain.
+This is why accurate interpretation of neurocognitive testing is always critical prior to the decision to return the student-athlete to full athletic activity.
+Our goal is to ensure that our student-athletes suffer no preventable harm from playing their sport, and that they are not asked to perform on the field or in the classroom when they are vulnerable or cognitively unable to give their best.
 Through this experience, clinical psychology students receive training on the most updated and state-of-the-art methods of concussion diagnosis and management.